Carrier Vs York: Which HVAC Brand To Choose?

 YXV Model

-York has 11 models, and offers two air conditioning systems - entry level LX series and Premium Affinity series.
+York has 11 models and offers two air conditioning systems: entry-level LX and Premium Affinity.

 Among the 11 air conditioning models, the best York air conditioning model is the YXV Variable Capacity Air Conditioner.
 This model is part of the top-tier Affinity Series produced by York.